Ralph R. Caputo: Political career

 In December 2005, following the death of 28th District Assemblyman Donald Kofi Tucker, Caputo sought the nomination of being appointed to the vacant seat by the local county Democratic committee.
 He lost the convention vote 73%-27% to Evelyn Williams.
 In 2007, Caputo along with Tucker's widow Cleopatra ran in the Democratic primary for the same Assembly seat.
 With the backing of Newark Mayor Cory Booker, Caputo and Tucker defeated incumbents Craig A. Stanley and Oadline Truitt in the primary.
 In the run-up to the general election, opponents used old articles from the 1960s and 70s to tie Caputo to controversial Newark activist Anthony Imperiale.
 Caputo stated that he never supported Imperiale's positions.
 Upon Caputo's win in the general election, he returned to the Assembly after a 36-year gap, the second-longest gap in the state's history.

 From 2008 to 2011, Caputo simultaneously held his seat in the New Jersey General Assembly and as Freeholder.
 Such dual-office holding, unique to New Jersey, was allowed under a grandfather clause in the state law enacted by the New Jersey Legislature and signed into law by Governor of New Jersey Jon Corzine in September 2007 that prohibited future dual-office-holding but allowed for those who had held both positions as of February 1, 2008, to remain.

 He would be easily re-elected to a fourth two-year term in 2009 but would face an unusual difficulty in 2011.
 After Belleville was removed from the 28th District in the 2011 legislative redistricting, Caputo moved to Nutley, New Jersey in order to seek reelection in the 28th District.
 The move led then-incumbent 36th District Assemblyman Kevin J. Ryan to retire from the Assembly as he too was a resident of Nutley.

 Caputo draws both a pension for his career in education and another for his many years in the state legislature.
 At the same time, he also draws a salary as a sitting legislator.
 This is a legal practice in New Jersey often referred to as "double dipping."

-Committees

-Committee assignments for the current session are: